Mohamed Kanu

 Mohamed "Ahmed" Kanu (born 5 July 1968 in Freetown) is a Sierra Leonean manager and retired footballer.
 He used to play as centre back or libero.
 He managed the national team of Sierra Leone from 2005 to 2007.

+Career

 He made his international debut for Sierra Leone in 1987 at the age of 19.

 Kanu has also had Belgian citizenship since 2002.

 During his five-year stay at Cercle Brugge, Kanu was twice voted the best player of the season by the fans, winning the Pop Poll in 2000 and 2003.